Milić Vukašinović

 Milić "Mića" Vukašinović (Милић-Мића Вукашиновић; born 9 March 1950) is a Serbian and Yugoslav musician and songwriter, best known as the vocalist, guitarist and songwriter of the hard rock and heavy metal band Vatreni Poljubac.
 Vukašinović has also recorded a number of solo albums, and was a one-time drummer for popular rock bands Indexi and Bijelo Dugme.

 Vukašinović started his career in Sarajevo in the mid-1960s, playing in local bands.
 In 1970, he became the drummer for Indexi, and in 1976 joined Bijelo Dugme as a temporary replacement for their drummer Ipe Ivandić, recording the album Eto!
 Baš hoću! with the group.
 Upon leaving Bijelo Dugme in 1977, Vukašinović started Vatreni Poljubac, achieving nationwide popularity with the group and earning the nickname "Doktor za rokenrol" ("Doctor of Rock 'n' Roll", after the title of the band's first hit).
-He disbanded Vatreni Poljubac in 1985, after recording seven studio albums with the group.
+He disbanded the group in 1985, after recording seven studio albums with the group.
 Following the disbandment of Vatreni Poljubac, he has released several solo albums.
 In 1997, he moved to Belgrade, where he reformed Vatreni Poljubac, continuing to simultaneously record and release new albums with different lineups of the group and his solo albums.

-In addition to releasing eleven studio albums with Vatreni Poljubac and nine solo studio albums, Vukašinović has worked as a songwriter, instrumentalist and a producer with a number of popular Yugoslav folk singers like Hanka Paldum and Toma Zdravković.
+In addition to releasing eleven studio albums with Vatreni Poljubac and nine solo studio albums, Vukašinović has worked as a songwriter, instrumentalist and a producer with a number of popular Yugoslav folk singers like Hanka Paldum, Toma Zdravković, Svetlana "Ceca" Ražnatović and Selma Bajrami.

-Biography

 Early life

-Born in Belgrade to a father from Andrijevica who was an officer in the Yugoslav People's Army, infant Vukašinović was brought to Peć in 1953 when his father got reassigned there.
+Born in Belgrade to an Andrijevica-born Yugoslav People's Army officer father, infant Vukašinović was brought to Peć in 1953 when his father got reassigned to a military unit there.
 After spending five years in Peć, the family moved to Sarajevo.

+Career

 Early musical career (1962–1969)

-Vukašinović started to play drums at the age of twelve, persuaded by his older brother, who played guitar.
-He debuted as a member of his brother's band, playing at dances, and at the age of thirteen joined the band Plavi Dijamanti (The Blue Diamonds).
+Vukašinović started drumming at the age of twelve, persuaded by his older brother, who played guitar.
+He began in his brother's band, playing local dances, before joining Plavi Dijamanti (The Blue Diamonds) at age thirteen.
 Formed by guitarist Edo Bogeljić, Plavi Dijamanti were an instrumental rock cover group—somewhat of an outdated setup since the city and the rest of Yugoslavia had already been experiencing the surging popularity of vocalist bands.
 Mostly playing local high school dances, their shining moment came in 1964 at the city's very first battle of the bands festival Gitarijada (Guitar Fest), held at the Second Sarajevo Gymnasium—a competition they won largely thanks to Vukašinović's memorable drum solo cover of The Shadows' "See You in My Drums".

 After being expelled from gymnasium for hitting the school principal, Vukašinović enrolled in a technical school, studying to be a TV repairman.
 However, he eventually dropped out of high school and started living off music.
 In 1965, he started playing with the band Čičak (Burdock), a band featuring Zoran Redžić on bass, Mahmut "Paša" Ferović on rhythm guitar, and Dragan Danilović on lead guitar.
 The group split up in 1969.